carbon-design-system/carbon-platform/docs/resource-schemas.md

 Libraries and assets have `id`s to uniquely identify each resource and establish relationships between resources.
 More guidance around format and absolute identifiers coming here soon!

-- Asset `id`s for framework-specific libraries should match across libraries so we can optimize how we surface those assets in the catalogs.
-E.g. all of the libraries that implement Carbon's text input component should consistently use the `text-input` component `id`.